Is your kid a fan of FNAF? Check out this easy do-it-yourself costume tutorial!

 Felt in four colors; purple, red, white, and black

 Foam; white with a stick back

 Start with the shirt, position the buttons in place towards the middle of the body.
 Space each button accordingly in a line down the middle of the shirt.
-Sew on with black (or white) thread; black will make the buttons pop more and give it a more authentic look.
-In addition to this; if you’re subject is a female a solid black dress makes a great alternative, pair with a pair of striped leggings or tights and you’ve completed the look a lot more easily.
+Sew on with black thread; black will make the buttons pop more and give it a more authentic look.
+If you’re able to find leg warmers in this color scheme you can use that if not ribbon works just as well add this striping to both the arms and legs.

 Print out the marionette mask template it should be large enough to cover your face but may need to re-size if necessary.
 You’ll want to cut out the outline with scissors and trace the outline on the white foam and felt.
 This is the base of your mask.
-After you’ve made the head shape you’ll want to start cutting out all the other pieces to make the mask; use a craft knife to carefully cut out the eyes, cheeks, mouth, lips, tears, and chin; this will be your guide to creating the face.
+Use a craft knife to carefully cut out the eyes, cheeks, mouth, lips, tears, and chin; this will be your guide to creating the face.

 Take your template cut out and trace it on the coordinating pieces of felt:

 Use the cut out as a template to get an idea where each piece goes, it doesn’t have to be exact.
 Attach the foam to the back of the mask and cut out the eyepieces.
 Sew on the edges for a more secure feature add the elastic so it stays on their head.